-R29 Reader's Most Wanted Wayfair Buys Are On Super-Sale
+Wayfair Went All Out With Up To 80% Off + Free Shipping On Black Friday

 Getting a big home buy while it's hot (aka on sale) is savvy.
-Now throw an up-to-80%-off discount and a top-carted item into the mix and you're reaching professional levels of deal domination.
-Wayfair opened its virtual doors early for the return of its annual Black Friday Blowout event — and the most wanted, Refinery29-reader home buys are all on super sale.
+Now throw an up-to-80%-off discount and free shipping on everything into the mix and you're reaching professional levels of deal domination.
+Yep, Wayfair's virtual doors are officially open (check out its homepage, like we get the message) for its annual Black Friday Blowout event — and this is the weekend to snap up that larger piece of furniture you've been eyeing.

+Bonus: We pulled together the Refinery29 reader most wanted home buys that are now on super sale for your consideration.

 Ahead, the top-shopped and rated goods from the last year — like near cult-favorite status memory-foam pillows, sweet 79%-off loveseats, and under-$100 boho-chic area rugs.
 Scroll on to scope out the big home buys that are hot, hot, hot, and all for at least over 50% off (and keep an eye on its bonus Flash Deals page, too).